desigfai/privacy-policy/index.md

 ### 2. Data Control

 **Account Management:**
-- Delete your account and all associated data
+- Delete your account and all associated data directly within the App's settings menu.
+If you no longer have the app installed, you may request account deletion by submitting a request here: [https://forms.gle/rknY7cGc6ATqGXhv5]
 - Export your conversation history
 - Manage your authentication methods